Sailing the Aegean it is not

 Greek Dressing no. 7

-Launch the salad of your dreams, including some items famously appearing in Greek salads across this land and those we only dream about.
-Start with cucumbers, romaine, feta, tomatoes, red onions, banana pepper slices, and black olives.
+Some items famously appearing in Greek salads across this land and those we only dream about are these: cucumbers, romaine, feta, tomatoes, red onions, banana pepper slices and, possibly, black olives.

 Note: I often use less anchovy paste but it benefits from the punch.
 You may be able to sub Nori.
 I just realized this tastes more like the original restaurant dressing by adding a half Tablespoon of sugar.

 Best refrigerated.
-Should last for at least a week or more.
+Should last for at least two weeks.
 If you’re adventurous, grow your own Greek Oregano.
+It requires almost no effort, other than drying and cleaning the leaf.
 If in Asheville, ask me for a start from mine.

 Enjoy!

-Note (1) I use Greek oregano from my yard.
-Some dried leaves labeled oregano smell much more floral than others.
+Note (1) Some dried leaves labeled oregano smell much more floral than others.
 I believe the less earthy, more floral version is Marjoram.
 To my mind it is cloying like Rosemary, but you get to choose.

 and (2) that this restaurant and others use a lighter oil than olive because olive hardens in the cooler and the flavor can overwhelm a light dressing.
 Canola or Avocado oil work well.